CausesBy Mayo Clinic Staff

-The cause of intracranial bleeding (hemorrhage) is an injury to the head, often as a result of an automobile or motorcycle accident or even a seemingly trivial event, such as bumping your head.
-Mild head trauma is more likely to cause a hematoma if you're an older adult, especially if you're taking an anticoagulant or anti-platelet drugs, such as aspirin.
-A serious injury may have occurred even if there's no open wound, bruise or other outward sign of damage.
+The cause of intracranial bleeding (hemorrhage) usually is a head injury, often resulting from automobile, motorcycle or bicycle accidents, falls, assaults, and sports injuries.
+Mild head trauma is more likely to cause a hematoma if you're an older adult, especially if you're taking an anticoagulant or antiplatelet drugs, such as aspirin.
+You can have a serious injury even if there's no open wound, bruise or other outward sign of damage.

-If a hematoma results from the injury to your head, it may occur as a subdural hematoma, an epidural hematoma or an intraparenchymal hematoma.
+A hematoma may occur as a subdural hematoma, an epidural hematoma or an intraparenchymal hematoma.

 - Acute.
 This type is the most dangerous.
 It's generally caused by a severe head injury, and signs and symptoms usually appear immediately.

 - Chronic.
-Less severe head injuries may cause a chronic subdural hematoma.
-Bleeding from a chronic subdural hematoma may be much slower, and symptoms can take weeks to appear.
-You may not even recall injuring your head.
+The result of less severe head injuries, this type of hematoma may cause much slower bleeding, and symptoms can take weeks to appear.
+You might not recall injuring your head.

-All three types require medical attention as soon as signs and symptoms are apparent, or permanent brain damage may result.
+All three types require medical attention as soon as signs and symptoms appear, or permanent brain damage may result.

 The risk of subdural hematoma is greater for people who:

 - Are elderly

 Also called an extradural hematoma, this type occurs when a blood vessel — usually an artery — ruptures between the outer surface of the dura mater and the skull.
 Blood then leaks between the dura mater and the skull to form a mass that compresses the brain tissue.